 4. Get intimate

 New York City’s public health department sent out a notice, specifically outlining how one could practice safe sex while preventing the spread of COVID-19.
-So if you were worried about being abstinent whilst living with your partner, you’ll be happy to know that you can still enjoy intimacy.
+So if you are worried about being abstinent whilst living with your partner, you’ll be happy to know that you can still enjoy intimacy.
 In fact, you can even use this time to reconnect physically with your partner.

 On the other hand, as stress can affect libido, it’s important not to nag or shame your partner into sex if they’re not feeling up to it as this will only result in feelings of rejection and blame.
 Just do your best to understand.